Kristina01111000/Drws_site/README.md

 he is still annoyed with how it works on mobile -> check again after dinner, otherwise wait til next week fix mobile view on buttons -> wierd issue, leaving it for now, css not working the way it should
 - he messed up the columns on the spreadsheet -> fixed it
-- think of things for beta testers to think about
+- think of things for beta testers to think about -> four so far